retrooper/packetevents/README.md

 ## About

-This packetlistener is **only** supported on spigot servers and has been tested to work on these spigot forks: PaperMC, Tuinity
+This packetlistener is **only** supported on Spigot servers and has been tested to work on these Spigot forks: PaperMC, Tuinity

 * No dependencies